 Multiplatform typically means capable of running on two or more different hardware platforms .
 For example, versions of software available for the Windows and Mac desktop environments are multiplatform as is software that is available for iOS and Android mobile devices.

-Read moreCan Kotlin exist without Java?
+Read moreCan we execute Kotlin code without JVM?

 Read more